code-y/redux-fluent/gitbook/basics/reducer.md

 ## Matching Actions

-Having to manually orchestrate the _"which action to respond to"_ impacts negatively on readability and expressiveness of your program. redux-fluent abstracts orchestration into a clean and functional API that lets you focus on your business logic.
+Manually orchestrating the _"which action to respond to"_ can negatively impact the readability and expressiveness of your program. redux-fluent abstracts orchestration into a clean and functional API that lets you focus on your business logic.
 No more switch-cases!